Examples of work from home scams.

 Many people are looking to increase their income by working from home.
 Anyone who is exploring these opportunities needs to do their due diligence to avoid the scams out there.
-Unfortunately there are many companies who are looking to take advantage of people.
+Unfortunately there are many work from home or “flex job” companies who are looking to take advantage of people.
 There are often work from home employment opportunities that ask for substantial up front fees, that are involved in illegal businesses, or that just run scams that are targeting many hard working individuals.

 Household income for many Americans has been “flattish” or it has only increased slightly over the last several years.
 So many honest, hard-working people are looking to pick up extra jobs, but when they do this, they need to be aware of the fraudulent companies out there.
 We have several noted below, but there may be others.
 It is always strongly recommended to read the fine print of any agreement and use other resources to look for scams.
 People can check with the Better Business bureau, research forums, and check with their state attorney general.